ceriimoe/hackintosh-efi/README.md

 # Hackintosh EFI
-This is the EFI currently in use on my system.
+This is the EFI that was in use on my system.

-## Main Software
+## Last tested on
-* OpenCore 0.8.8 (release and debug work)
+* OpenCore 0.8.8
-* macOS 12.6.2 (*Ventura does not currently work until airportitlwm v2.2.0 stable*)
+* macOS 12.6.2

-## Additional Software
+## Additional software
 * [AMD Power Gadget](https://github.com/trulyspinach/SMCAMDProcessor)
 * [RadeonGadget](https://github.com/aluveitie/RadeonSensor)
 * [MonitorControl](https://github.com/MonitorControl/MonitorControl)